Alessandro-Dodon/InflationForecast/README.md

 InflationForecastReport.pdf: A detailed report explaining the results, visualizations, and model comparisons.

 current.csv: Dataset used in the analysis, consisting in US monthly macroeconomic indicators from the Federal Reserve.

-Papers: Contains two research papers that inspired and guided the project’s methodology and experimentation.